UltipaDocs

 Overview

-The FILTER statement allows you to discard records in the intermediate result table that do not satisfy the specified conditions.
+The FILTER statement allows you to discard records in the intermediate result table that do not satisfy the search conditions.

 Syntax